 - Using a microplane, grate the garlic into the bowl.
 Whisk in the olive oil.
 Season with salt and pepper.
 Pour into a pitcher.

 - Put the squash, scallion and basil into a salad bowl, season with salt and pepper and toss well.
-Add the parmesan shavings and toss again.
+Add the Parmesan shavings and toss again.

-- Sprinkle the flowers over the top.
+- If using flowers, sprinkle the flowers over the top.

 - Serve the salad with the vinaigrette and let people drizzle as they will.
 You’ll probably have some leftover dressing which you can use with the salad tomorrow.

 I wish I’d known 40 years ago, when I had my first, (and last)* vegetable garden, that zucchini can be delicious raw.
 I planted peppers, tomatoes, onions, carrots, beets and even okra, but the only thing I really harvested was zucchini.
 It never let up.
 I’d come back after a day away and there’d be a squash the size of a newborn.
 Doesn’t Garrison Keilor warn folks to roll up their windows and lock their doors when parking in a small town in July and August, lest they return to their car and find a zucchini in the passenger seat?

 I learned to make all kinds of zucchini things — from the ubiquitous zucchini bread of the 1970’s to Zucchini Parmesan and Zucchini Pickle, but it wasn’t until I traveled to Italy years later that I learned about shaved raw zucchini salad.
 This is a version of one we’re serving on a bluefish dish at Rialto this summer.
 We use a variety of squashes and shred a few squash blossom flowers into the mix.
 Be sure to use tender young squash.
 They’re sweet with a great soft and crunchy texture.
 Let people dress their servings themselves.
 This is a delicate salad that will will collapse into a lump if it’s dressed and then sits too long.